Welcome to the Albany International Airport!

 The new terminal, which opened in June 1998, is designed to accommodate 1.5-million enplanements annually.
 The terminal includes unique restaurants and exciting shops.
 The terminal also includes the airport Business Center that offers computer workstations, laptop workstations, three conference rooms, Foreign Currency Exchange, and video conferencing facilities.
 Departure, the airport’s museum shop, features gifts, art and crafts from nearly 40 area museums.

 In 1999, the Airport Authority began construction of a 16,000 sq. ft. addition to the new terminal to accommodate Southwest Airlines.
-The projected was completed in 2000 and included the addition of two new jet bridges.
+The project was completed in 2000 and included the addition of two new dual jet bridges enabling passengers to board and deplane from the front and rear of the aircraft.

 The Albany County Airport Authority operates full-service Air Cargo Terminal serving FedEx, UPS, DHL and Mobile Air.